 Follow on Twitter

-Carola Conces Binder is associate professor of civic leadership and economics at UT Austin, and author of Shock Values: Prices and Inflation in American Democracy.
+Carola Conces Binder is an associate professor of civic leadership and economics at UT Austin, and author of Shock Values: Prices and Inflation in American Democracy.

 Cody Moser